King Jesus (novel): Reception

-A 1946 review by Kirkus Reviews summarized the book with; "This is not reading for the easily shocked; it definitely presents Jesus as a sage and a poet, if not divine.
+A 1946 review by Kirkus Reviews opined that "This is not reading for the easily shocked; it definitely presents Jesus as a sage and a poet, if not divine.
 It moves, as does all Mr. Graves' writing, at a brilliant fast pace, and with a tremendous style."
-In another contemporary book review by Commentary, Mordecai Chertoff wrote "the Jewish reviewer must protest and warn the reader of Graves’ total irresponsibility in his handling of Jewish religious tradition.
-It is obvious, however, that Graves’ intention in writing this "novel" was not to compose a historical pot-boiler.
-Influenced perhaps by depth psychology, he feels, apparently, that the issue between the "rule" of the father and that of the mother animated Jewish religion and political history in a preponderant way, and that the supremacy of the father was there established once and for all.
-There are certain risks, however, when such a serious thesis is dealt with by a novelist, even if he does not mean to be taken very earnestly.
-There is the danger that untutored people.. will take this invented lore for the real thing and read his fantasy for the sake of edification and erudition."
-Writing in 1981 for The New York Times, John Leonard describes the book's relation to Gnosticism and wrote, "Mr. Graves, in other words, is still pushing his White Goddess, the mother of all religions, and when we learn that one of Herod's grandsons was helpful to Claudius at a sticky moment, we understand why Mr. Graves involved himself in his farrago in the first place."
+A contemporary review in Commentary declared that "the Jewish reviewer must protest and warn the reader of Graves’ total irresponsibility in his handling of Jewish religious tradition."
+John Leonard, in a 1981 assessment, noted the novel's relation to Gnosticism, adding "Mr. Graves... is still pushing his White Goddess, the mother of all religions, and when we learn that one of Herod's grandsons was helpful to Claudius at a sticky moment, we understand why Mr. Graves involved himself in his farrago in the first place."

-Later references

-Herodian Messiah is a work of non-fiction that presents evidence and arguments in support of the central theory of King Jesus (i.e., that Jesus was the son of Antipater ben Herod and Mariamne bat Antigonus).